 Roland began working with Arnold & Itkin as a law clerk in 2015 and continued his work with Arnold & Itkin as an attorney after being admitted to the Texas bar in November 2016.
 In 2017, he was admitted to the Louisiana bar and in 2019, he was admitted to the California bar.

-When Roland isn’t working, he is spending time with his wife Chandra and their two children, Kade and Chloe.
+When Roland isn’t working, he is spending time with his wife Chandra and their three children, Kade, Chloe, and Wesley.

 - Brigham Young University